The Society for Co-operation in Russian and Soviet

 and the former Soviet Union (FSU).
 The Society is a Registered

-Charity No 1104012 and celebrates its centenary in 2024.
+Charity No 1104012 and celebrated its centenary in 2024.
 Find

 out about the benefits of SCRSS membership.